SriramBharath-7/sriram-portfolio/README.md

-# Terminal Portfolio
+# Sriram Portfolio (Next.js + React + Tailwind)

-A modern, interactive web-based portfolio that simulates an Arch Linux environment with Hyprland desktop.
-Experience a unique way of exploring my projects and skills through a terminal interface combined with a graphical desktop environment.
+A modern, interactive portfolio that simulates an Arch Linux desktop with a terminal and an in-window Firefox-like browser.
+It includes a command-driven terminal, draggable/min/max windows, a projects view that pulls GitHub repositories, a custom start page with quick actions, and a certifications gallery with flip cards and modal preview.

 ## 🌟 Features